gatling/frontline-doc/content/reference/current/pools/kubernetes/index.md

 Make sure you've fulfilled the requirements listed in the [Installation Guide]({{< ref "../../installation/injectors/#kubernetes--openshift" >}}).
 {{< /alert >}}

-To configure the type of instances you want to spawn, you need to fill the form below:
+## Credentials settings

+Kubernetes pools configuration gains access to the cluster through the credentials settings:
-{{< img src="kubernetes.png" alt="Kubernetes Pool" >}}
+{{< img src="credentials-settings.png" alt="Kubernetes credentials" >}}

-- **Team**: Set if the pool is global or owned by a team
 - **Kubernetes Url**: The url of your Kubernetes API with the protocol
 - **Service Account Token**: The token of your service account which has edit permissions on the namespace below (see [the minimal permissions](#minimal-permissions-for-gatling-enterprise-service-account))
 - **Namespace**: The namespace/project name in which injectors will be spawned

+If your instance of Gatling Enterprise is deployed inside a kubernetes cluster, and you want to deploy your injectors in the same cluster, you can enable the `local cluster mode`:
+{{< img src="local-credentials-settings.png" alt="Kubernetes local cluster mode" >}}

+### Instance settings

+To configure the type of instances you want to spawn, you need to fill the form below:
+{{< img src="instance-settings.png" alt="Kubernetes credentials" >}}

 - **Connection**:
-    - **NodePort**: exposes the Service on each injector Node's IP at a static port
     - **Ingress**: exposes HTTP and HTTPS routes from outside the cluster to injectors within the cluster
       - **TLS secret name**: the optional secret containing a certificate used by the ingress [TLS secrets documentation](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#tls-secrets)
     - **Route**: (OpenShift extension) exposes HTTP routes (HTTPS not supported) from outside the cluster to injectors within the cluster.
         - **Secured**: allow you to add the desired certificate on the route [OpenShift secured routes documentation](https://docs.openshift.com/container-platform/4.5/networking/routes/secured-routes.html)
         - **Certificate**: Certificate associated with the route
         - **Certificate key**: Certificate key associated to certificate
         - **CA Certificate**: Certificate authority signing the certificate

+{{< alert info >}}
+In **local cluster mode**, pods are accessed directly inside the cluster using the associated service name and namespace.
+So **no need to configure outbound access** to the injectors through an ingress or a route, **this part of the form is hidden**.
+{{< /alert >}}

 - **Docker Image**: Docker image that will be used for injectors.
 You can use our certified Docker images if your Kubernetes cluster has access to Docker Hub, or build your own with [gatling/frontline-injector-docker-image](https://github.com/gatling/frontline-injector-docker-image)
 - **Image pull secret**: Recommended approach to run containers based on images in private registries and / or to not be limited by rate limits